Vojteech/english-for-designers/work/index.md

 ## Skoba
 Skoba is a small shop in Prague with handmade diaries and notebooks.
-I work with them for almost a year now and I really enjoy our cooperation.
-I get to be part of the creative process of why is the product special and how we wanna show that which is something I really appreciate.
+I have worked with them for almost a year now and I really enjoy our cooperation.
+I get to be part of the creative process of why the product is special and how we want to show that which is something I really appreciate.

 ![Colorful notebook sticking out of a black bag in a rusty metal setting](https://github.com/Vojteech/english-for-designers/assets/148872005/d06f5877-d673-4174-af30-c1b46922806c)